Getting a full eight hours of sleep at night is often a challenge. To make it worse, sometimes you'll still feel tired after 8 hourls of sleep.

 3. Your Sleep Schedule Is Inconsistent

-You can set your body’s internal clock by going to bed and waking up at the same time every day.
+With good sleeping habits, you can set your body’s internal clock by going to bed and waking up at the same time every day.
 It's also important to do this on weekends as well, or you'll throw your internal clock off and feel even more tired during the week.

 Also, just getting enough hours of sleep doesn't mean that you're sleeping well.
 You might go to bed at 10 p.m., wake up at 6 a.m., and think that's eight hours of sleep, but if you have trouble falling asleep, stay awake for 30 minutes in the middle of the night, or wake up an hour early feeling restless, you may not be getting enough restorative sleep.